KageKaz/ClassesBackup/Winter 2025/RUSSN 25/Stiva.md

 # Part 2
 “You don’t agree, I know, that one can be fond of fresh rolls when one has had one’s rations of bread—to your mind it’s a crime; but I don’t count life as life without love,” he said, taking Levin’s question in his own way.
 “What am I to do?
 I’m made that way.
 And really, one does so little harm to anyone, and gives oneself so much pleasure …”

+# Part 4
+You married him without love and not knowing what love was.
+It was a mistake, let’s say.”
+“But I repeat, it’s an accomplished fact.
+Then you had, let us say, the misfortune to love a man not your husband.
+That was a misfortune; but that, too, is an accomplished fact.
+And your husband knew it and forgave it.”